 (v) In 2018, the County brought five separate actions against its major unions in Nassau Supreme Court to invalidate the provisions of purported memoranda of understanding signed by the then-Chief Deputy County Executive in 2017 and such unions, respectively, related to longevity pay and related matters.
 The unions are seeking to have the terms of the memoranda of understanding arbitrated, which the County is opposing.
 The County has also responded to charges filed by the unions with the State Public Employment Relations Board alleging the County has failed to honor the terms of the memoranda of understanding.
 In 2018, judgment was entered of a Nassau Supreme Court decision dismissing the County's complaint in one of the actions.
-The court also determined that the meaning or interpretation of longevity pay as set forth in one of the purported memoranda and the underlying collective bargaining agreement is a grievance and is arbitrable and ordered the parties to arbitrate the matter.
-The County appealed the decision and, upon appeal the County was directed to arbitrate the issue.
+The court also determined that the meaning or interpretation of longevity pay as set forth in one of the purported memoranda and the underlying collective bargaining agreement is a grievance and is arbitrable and ordered the parties to arbitrate the issue.
 Prior to arbitration the County arrived at a mediated settlement with the unions, which settlement has been approved by the Legislature.
-The proposed settlement has been submitted to NIFA for final approval of the contractual obligations for longevity that now exist as provided in the settlement.
+On May 31, 2022 NIFA approved the contractual obligations for longevity that now exist as provided in the settlement.